How to Make Cannabutter the Fast, Easy, and Delicious Way

 - If the mixture isn’t strong enough, add a few more teaspoons.

 - Once you find your perfect dosage, use it as a per-serving dose.

-For most people, 1 ¼ or 1 ½ teaspoon per serving should be enough, how to make marijuana butter quick tips show, but again there are so many factors to consider, the most important of which is personal preference and tolerance.
+For most people, 1 ¼ or 1 ½ of a teaspoon per serving should be enough, how to make marijuana butter quick tips show, but again there are so many factors to consider, the most important of which is personal preference and tolerance.

 Another trick you can try is adding the cannabutter directly into the edibles instead of the batter.
 This is especially easy if you are making cupcakes.
-Pour out the mixture (without adding weed butter) into cups and then add a spoonful of cannabutter in each cup.
+Pour out the mixture (without adding weed butter) into cups and then add a spoonful of cannabutter to each cup.

 If you’re still having doubts about how much cannabutter to use, just melt it and put some on the top of the treats after baking.